 Diabetics can drink sparkling wines

-Besides dry red and white wines, you can drink sparkling wines.
+Besides dry red and white wines, you can drink sparkling wines as well as pet nat wine.
 They are also lower in sugar, and there are 6 to 20 grams of sugar per litre of wine.
 Also, sparkling wines with the lowest sugar levels are extra dry sparkling wines and you can drink them moderately without worry.

 Is red wine good for diabetics?